4 Years (Full-time) / n/a (Part-time) / n/a (Distance / E-Learning)

 Please find here further information about admissions and selection criteria for this degree programme.

-In 2011, 100% of the School’s graduates were in employment within six months of graduation.
+In 2010, 57% of the School’s graduates were in employment within six months of graduation while a further 28% were engaged in further study with others taking time out to travel etc.